fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12b.md

 $ docker container run -d -p 8080:80 nginx
 ```

-Let's see the app in http://localhost:8080.
+Let's look at the app by going to http://localhost:8080.
 It seems the app is showing the wrong message!
-Let's hop right into the container and fix the message.
+Let's hop right into the container and fix the it.
 Keep your browser open, we won't need to shut down the container for this fix.
 We will execute bash inside the container, the flags _-it_ will ensure that we can interact with the container:

 ```console
 $ docker container ls